 It’s also good practice to choose current journal articles instead of books as sources.
 Articles are usually written by authoritative practitioners, which would add credence to your literature review.
 Also, textbooks are infamous for being a tad too generalized in their handling of topics.
 So, when you use a book as your source, you’d miss out on some aspects of your problem hence watering down your review.

-Also, feel free to order any academic writing, including homework from the professional writers at handmadewritings.com!
+Need help?
+Feel free to buy a research paper online from the professional writers at handmadewritings.com!

 3. Gathering and evaluating literature